Canning Blackberry Pie Filling

 • 2 tablespoons bottled lemon juice

-Just a couple of notes first.
+This recipe makes 2 quarts of pie filling.
+You will need 1 quart of pie filling to bake one pie–you can double or triple this recipe to make more pie filling.
 You can use water, grape juice, or some other type of berry juice for this recipe.
 The fruit juice will give the pie filling more color.
 You can also add a few drops of red and blue food coloring if you want your pie filling to be more purple in color.

 Clear Jel and cornstarch are not interchangeable in canning.
 You need to use Clear Jel to thicken your pie filling, cornstarch is not safe for canning.